 2. The Willpower Instinct

 Willpower is an energy dynamic in the body and mind, not a virtue in one’s character.
-The Willpower Instinct is the best book on Willpower gives you many stories, ideas, and techniques to increase mental willpower.
+The Willpower Instinct is the best book on Willpower and gives you many stories, ideas, and techniques to increase mental willpower.
 You can control your thoughts specifically, which is pretty cool towards the end of the book.

 Author: Kelly McGonigal